 We continue our discussion with Vivian Vázquez Irizarry and Gretchen Hildebran, co-producers and co-directors of the PBS film “Decade of Fire,” which re-examines the devastating fires that swept the South Bronx throughout the 1970s.
 At the time, the blazes were often blamed on the residents themselves and became a symbol of urban decay and dysfunction.
 But the filmmakers say the real story behind the Bronx fires is one of systematic disinvestment in poor black and brown communities, an unofficial policy of “planned shrinkage” with the goal of emptying the Bronx of original residents through neglect.

-For more, we continue our conversation on the film with the co-producers and directors, Vivian Vázquez Irizarry and Gretchen Hildebran.
-Vivian was born and raised in the Bronx.
-Thank you for staying with us for part two of the conversation.
+Thank you for staying with us for Part 2 of the conversation.
 So, Vivian, this is a story you are not just discovering now.
 This is a story you lived growing up.
-In part one, you explain the stench of the fires, the constant fires.
+In Part 1, you explain the stench of the fires, the constant fires.
 Who set these fires?

 AMY GOODMAN: And you also have the fact that the Bronx was a tinderbox.
 The housing was so degraded.
 Talk about what planned shrinkage is.

-VIVIAN VÁZQUEZ IRIZARRY: Planned shrinkage was an unofficial policy that promoted leaving it that way so that the Bronx can just empty out, people will move out and perhaps we can build a parking lot or a mall.
+VIVIAN VÁZQUEZ IRIZARRY: Planned shrinkage was an unofficial policy that promoted leaving it that way so that the Bronx can just empty out, people will move out, and perhaps we can build a parking lot or a mall.
 But the idea is to shrink the population of a particular area.

-AMY GOODMAN: So first, mass movements of people, poorer people going from Manhattan to the Bronx, and then the closing of fire stations.
-So critical, the basic public services and trash collection.
+AMY GOODMAN: So, first, mass movements of people, poorer people going from Manhattan to the Bronx, and then the closing of fire stations, so critical, the basic public services, and trash collection.
 When you have this being stopped, then you have a community that is much more likely to be devastated, for example, by fires.

 AMY GOODMAN: And it wasn’t extra.
 It was essential.

-AMY GOODMAN: Now, let’s clarify—we’re actually talking about not all of the Bronx, but the South Bronx.
+AMY GOODMAN: Now, let’s clarify: We’re actually talking about not all of the Bronx, but the South Bronx.

-VIVIAN VÁZQUEZ IRIZARRY: The South Bronx, mmhmm.
+VIVIAN VÁZQUEZ IRIZARRY: The South Bronx, mm-hmm.

 AMY GOODMAN: And explain the difference.

-AMY GOODMAN: Gretchen Hildebran, you weren’t born in the Bronx, you didn’t grow up there but you were fascinated by the story when Vivian came to you.
+AMY GOODMAN: Gretchen Hildebran, you weren’t born in the Bronx, you didn’t grow up there, but you were fascinated by the story when Vivian came to you.
 As you learned about this massive crisis, devastation of a community, what were your thoughts?

 AMY GOODMAN: This was under Mayor Koch.